Temple-Webster-Stoner House

-The Temple-Webster-Stoner House, also known as the Little House on Broad Run or the Old Mill House, is an historic, American home that is located in West Bradford Township, Chester County, Pennsylvania.
+The Temple-Webster-Stoner House, also known as the Little House on Broad Run or the Old Mill House, is an historic home that is located in West Bradford Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1973.

 History and architectural features

 A datestone suggests that this house was built in 1714, but it may have been built at the same time as the mill was erected (circa 1730).
 It is a 2 1/2-story, fieldstone structure.
 A kitchen wing was added circa 1800.
 Now used as a Unitarian Retreat.

-It was added to the National Register of Historic Places in 1973.